brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Deploy a Workflow with Composer/index.md

 The TensorFlow LSTM model requires a model environment that contains TensorFlow.
-Fortunately, in [the TensorFlow tutorial](../Tensorflow LSTM/), we have already created a custom FastScore engine image with tag `localrepo/engine:tensorflow`.
+Fortunately, in [the TensorFlow tutorial](../Tensorflow LSTM/), we have already created a custom ModelOp Center engine image with tag `localrepo/engine:tensorflow`.
 Set the model to use this environment, and click the save icon to save changes.

-With our assets configured and Designer connected to Composer and the rest of the FastScore fleet, we're ready to start making our analytic workflow.
+With our assets configured and Designer connected to Composer and the rest of the ModelOp Center fleet, we're ready to start making our analytic workflow.
 To build a workflow, just drag and drop assets onto the canvas.
 Click the "+" button on a workflow node to increase the number of possible connections for that node, and drag a line between two nodes to connect them.
 Our workflow should look something